-Additional information about the ASCP BOC certification exam or State Licensures can be found at the following link:
+Additional information about the ASCP BOC certification exam or State Licensures can be found at this website.

 A student admitted into the Clinical Laboratory Science program must meet basic and essential requirements that are necessary to be able to obtain employment in the field of clinical laboratory medicine.

 - The student must have adequate gross mobility in order to maneuver in a timely and safe fashion throughout the department.

 - The student must be able to lift his or her arms above shoulder height in order to place or remove items of ten pound or less from shelves.